Pontiac Firebird: 1998–2002

 In 1997, in relation to the Camaro, the Firebird received a mid-cycle refresh for the 1998 model year.
 Major changes included a new hood and front fascia with dual intakes, retracting quad halogen headlights, circular turn signals and fog lamps, a front license plate pocket, lower fender air vents, unified-style lower door raised lettering for each trim level, and a new "honeycomb" rear light panel, with circular reverse lamps.
 In the dashboard, "next-generation" reduced-force dual airbags became standard.
 As before, the Formula and Trans Am again received a close derivative of the Corvette's 5.7 L V8, the LS1 of the C5 Corvette, as the LT1 (and LT4) V8s were discontinued.
 The LS1 Firebirds were also equipped with an aluminum driveshaft, replacing the previous steel version, while all Firebird trim levels gained four-wheel disc brakes with dual-piston front calipers and larger rotors at each wheel, complete with a solenoid-based Bosch anti-lock system.
 The Formula convertible was no longer offered.

 Beginning in 1998 for 1999 models, a standard 16.8-gallon non-metallic fuel tank increased the potential traveling range.
 GM's ASR traction control system was extended to the V6-powered Firebirds, and all LS1 (V8) and Y87 (V6) Firebirds also received a Zexel/Torsen II slip-reduction rear axle.
 An electronic brakeforce distribution (EBD) system replaced the old hydraulic proportioning valve for improved brake performance.
 An enhanced sensing and diagnostic module (SDM) recorded vehicle speed, engine rpm, throttle position, and brake use in the last five seconds prior to airbag deployment.
 In 1999, a Hurst shifter for variants with the 6-speed manual and a power steering cooler became options for LS1 Firebirds.

 In 2000, the WS6 performance package was available exclusively for the 2001 model year Trans Am coupe and convertible variants.

-For 2002, more convenience items such as power mirrors and power antenna became standard equipment, while cassette stereos were phased out.
+In 2002, more convenience items such as power mirrors and power antennae became standard equipment, while cassette stereos were phased out.